-Talk to the Clearwater dog bite lawyers at Perenich Law Injury Attorneys to learn more about how to calculate the pain and suffering you have experienced due to the attack and pursue compensation accordingly.
+Talk to the capable Clearwater dog bite attorneys at Perenich Law Injury Attorneys to learn more about how to calculate the pain and suffering you have experienced due to the attack and pursue compensation accordingly.

 Florida law holds dog owners directly liable for any damage caused by their dogs—including damage caused to other animals as well as injuries caused by the dog.

 It does not matter if the dog has attacked in the past.